 Drawing from her book of the same title, Lisa describes how "aging policy" has promoted social justice and human rights and where it has fallen short.
 She presents her "elder justice agenda," which offers a vision for a more just society for older adults and people of all ages.

 - Undue Influence in Elder Abuse

-Just as "I know it when I see it" has been used as a threshold test for pornography, so too has it been used to identify undue influence.
+Just as "I know it when I see it" has been used as a threshold test for pornography, so too has it been used to describe the intuitive sense that something's wrong when it comes to undue influence.
 This session describes how undue influence has been addressed by the legal and psychology professions to explain how powerful individuals induce the less powerful to do things they would not have done otherwise and how it can be undone.

 - Elder Abuse Prevention: Emerging Trends and Promising Strategies